PIGWEB-EU/FAIR-guidelines/README.md

 is becoming increasingly important, as it has become an indispensable asset.
-The amounts of available data are growing exponentially, and to make that data most valuable for the research community, it is key to ensure that relevant data is available, can be found, and be (re)used.
+The amounts of available data are growing exponentially, and to make that data most valuable for the research community, it is key to ensure that relevant data is available, can be found, and be reused.
-This is also becoming an important factor in research, as many funders emphasise the importance of high-quality data and data management, and making data re-usable for the wider community.
-To ensure the re-usability of the data, they are often checked against the FAIR (Findable, Accessible, Interoperable and Re-usable) criteria (see chapter 3).
+This is also becoming an important factor in research, as many funders emphasise the importance of high-quality data and data management, and making data reusable for the wider community.
+To ensure the reusability of the data, they are often checked against the FAIR (Findable, Accessible, Interoperable and Reusable) criteria (see chapter 3).

 The PIGWEB project has performed surveys to explore the current landscape of pig research when it comes to data and data management.

-Some relevant outcomes of the landscape survey[^1] in pig research were:
+Some relevant outcomes of the landscape survey in pig research were:

 - Collaboration is key to pig researchers’ work.

 - Many researchers are involved in tasks related to data processing.

-- In general, researchers are relatively comfortable with sharing data and data being re-used.
-They are mostly positive about data sharing and see the benefits of data re-use.
+- In general, researchers are relatively comfortable with sharing data and data being reused.
+They are mostly positive about data sharing and see the benefits of data reuse.

-- Some researchers never re-use data, and most of them only re-use their own data.
+- Some researchers never reuse data, and most of them only reuse their own data.

-- Successful data re-use is achieved in about half of the attempts.
+- Successful data reuse is achieved in about half of the attempts.

 - Researchers are not very familiar with the FAIR principles and FAIR policies and think they generally do not deliver FAIR data.
 They feel